agenis/citynames-clustering/README.md

 ![sil](silhouette.png)

 Our problem remains to find the optimal number of clusters and its always an open question (see this [SO post](https://stackoverflow.com/q/15376075/3871924))
-We liked to run a silhouette test (we won't get into the detail of what this indicator means) to determine where to stop, and 18 seemed a reasonable number;That way, the PAM outputs a big "messy" cluster (80% of all names), while the others stay very homogeneous.
+We liked to run a silhouette test (we won't get into the detail of what this indicator means) to determine where to stop, and 18 seemed a reasonable number; That way, the PAM outputs a big "messy" cluster (80% of all names), while the others stay very homogeneous.
 Let's have a look at the cluster centers (the most representative city of each cluster):

 *"CHAPELLE", "CHANNES", "FONTAINE", "FERRIERES", "CHAMPAGNE", "WILLIERS", "AILLEVILLE", "MONTGERMONT", "MORVILLE SEILLE", "MARTINCOURT", "BEAUSSAC", "SAILLANS", "BOUILLY", "GERMAIN", "PIERRE BOIS", "MARIGNY", "REVELLES", "SAVIGNAC"*